 When the swelling was treated with the hyaluronidase, the condition improved dramatically.

-5) There are no natural remedies for festoons
+6) There are no natural, at-home remedies for Festoons

 Once you know what causes festoons, you can understand how eye creams, gels and other external treatments are completely ineffective.
 A topical product cannot cure the structural skin layer problems.